Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning: Divide by Question, Conquer by Agent: SPLIT-RAG framework

-Specifically, the whole process for SPLIT-RAG framework contain five components: 1) Question-Type Clustering and Knowledge Graph Partitioning; 2) Matching of Agent-Subgraph and Question-Agent; 3) Decision making for retrieval plans for new questions; 4) Multi-agent RAG; 5) Knowledge combination and conflict solving.
-Figure~\ref{SPLIT-RAG framework} concludes the general process for the entire framework.
+Specifically, the whole process for SPLIT-RAG framework contain five components: 1) Question-Type Clustering and Knowledge Graph Partitioning; 2) Agent-Subgraph and Question-Agent matching; 3) Retrieval plans selection for new questions; 4) Multi-agent RAG; 5) Knowledge aggregation with conflict resolution.
+Figure~\ref{SPLIT-RAG framework} concludes the general process for the entire framework, while main notations are listed in Table~\ref{table:notation} and Appendix~\ref{app:notation}.